mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 In other words, experientially speaking, *no effort* means [the] aspect of weakness human posses. *Weakness* means we don’t know what’s going on there.
 Weakness.
 Because it’s [a blur], we don’t know.
 But on the other hand, in terms of your effort you have made, it’s very clear, so it makes you strong.

-According to the *Diamond Sutra*, we say, “Awaken the mind without staying or without dwelling or without abiding in anything.”
+According to the *Diamond Sutra*, we say, “Awaken the mind without staying” – or without dwelling or without abiding – “in anything.”
 So, *awakening the mind* means mind is always appearing.
 [It] means our life, making effort, make a choice of your life.
 So *doing*.
 So everything is clear.
 That makes you strong.
 By your effort, it makes your life strong.
 But on the other hand, we don’t know if your effort is right or wrong.
 We don’t know.
 Because your effort which you have made is completely melted away into total dynamic working, so-called *zero*.
 At that time, we don’t know what right effort is. *[He chuckles.]*

 So that is *[unintelligible]*, so-called *no-effort*.
-That makes you a little bit shaky, restless, because it’s vast, we don’t know what’s going on there.
+That makes you a little bit shaky, restless, because it’s vast.
+We don’t know what’s going on there.

 So if you say, “I am a strong guy by zazen” – I believe you. *[He laughs.]* If you are very strong, you will become very calm.
 You know?
 But while you are barking about [this], it means you are weak, because you always have to show the strong side of your life. *[He laughs.]* “I am clear; I am strong” – so you have to show [this] constantly.
 Because you want to depend on that side ...